 In a flurry of text messages pinging on our phones, we wait for one to beep: "Your Account has been credited with XXXXX."
 While money can't buy happiness, this statement on payday brings a smile to everyone's face.
-The true happiness of opening an online salary account can be summed up by this event.

 Salary accounts are a handy way for the company to pay the employee's monthly salary.
 It not only simplifies the process for the business but also provides salary account benefits to the employee.